pinareceaktan/my-cv/README.md

 ## Experience 👩🏻‍💻
 **Senior Data Scientist** @ [Hepsiburada](https://www.hepsiburada.com/) _(October 2022- present)_<br>
-- Maintaining and developing a rapid review generation pipeline utilizing user comments for Hepsiburada's primary team, Hermes.
-Utilize natural language processing techniques to analyze user comments and generate concise and informative reviews, resulting in a significant increase in review quality and quantity.
+- Developing, and maintaining an end-to-end machine learning pipeline that utilizes NLP techniques for keyword based fast review generation.
+The pipeline includes Airflow for serving and has significantly improved both the quality and quantity of reviews.
 Collaborate with cross-functional teams to integrate the model into the product workflow and continuously improve its accuracy and efficiency.
 <br><br>

 **Reseaerch Engineer** @ [Huawei](https://www.huawei.com/tr/) _(September 2019- October 2022)_<br>
-- Developed a multilingual spelling correction model for the search module of Huawei App Gallery, supporting English, Spanish, Russian, and Arabic languages.
-- Domain adaptation of language models for app gallery search system.
+- Developed a multilingual spelling correction pipeline for the search module of Huawei App Gallery, including domain adaptation of BERT, keyword extraction for app visibility and search terms ranking, serving and version management through Huawei modelarts .
-- Implemented a hybrid keyword extraction pipeline for mapping apps with related queries for AG search.
 - Implemented a parallel corpus filtering pipeline in collaboration with AARC of Huawei, resulting in a published ACL paper and a ranking in the EMNLP contest of WMT20.
 - **_Technologies used:_** Python3.x, TensorFlow, PyTorch, NLTK, SpaCy, Scikit-learn, Pandas, Jupyter.
 - **_Models used:_** Symspell, DeepPavlov, SimCLR, Moco, Contrastive Learning, Yake, Bert, m-Bart.